jcanterbury1/cs326-final-omicron/docs/milestone1.md

 Important Components:
 We will allow users to read and write reviews on different categories which will cover the user interactivity requirement.
-Each category will have a list of places sorted by the number of likes and each place will have reviews and questions which will cover the data types requirement.
+Each category will have a list of places sorted by the number of likes and each place will have info and reviews which will cover the data types requirement.
 Users will be allowed to create accounts and log in and out to read and write these reviews which will cover the user authentication and authorization requirement.

 User Interface: